 Muslim communalism.
-In fact, the Malabar Congressmen themselves were split into Hindus and Muslims.
-When they started reorganizing the Congress in the post-rebellion years, there were virtually two centres of the Congress - one Hindu and the other Muslim - each having its own paper, Mathrubhumi and Al-Ameen.
-It is also remarkable that some Hindu Congressmen were themselves the organizers of the Hindu Mahasabha.
-The gulf between the two groups was so wide that, though each claimed to be a group of Congressmen, one could not cooperate with the other even in organizing the Congress.
+In fact, Malabar Congressmen themselves were split into Hindus and Muslims.
+When they started reorganising the Congress in the post-rebellion years, there were virtually two centres of the Congress-one Hindu and the other Muslim-each having its own paper, Mathrubhoomi and Al-Ameen.
+It is also remarkable that some Hindu Congressmen were themselves the organisers of the Hindu Mahasabha.
+The gulf between the two groups was so wide that. though each claimed to be a group of Congressmen, one could not cooperate with the other even in organising the Congress.
 It was only long after the Muslim League started becoming strong, and even then not to any considerable extent, that the gulf was bridged.

-The main form of communalism, however, was caste against caste, rather than Hindu versus Muslim.
-The non-caste Hindus of Malabar like the Tiyyas were organized against the Congress on the plea that the Congress was an organization of caste Hindus, particularly Nairs.
-Demands of these backward or untouchable castes for special consideration with regard to educational facilities, sharing of government jobs, etc., were pushed to the foreground in place of the national demand of freedom from imperialism.
-The British administrators were even looked upon as 'friends of the backward and untouchable castes', and sincerely anxious to protect them from the oppression of caste Hindus.
-The unity of castes and communities that had been brought about in the years of the anti-imperialist upsurge was thus disrupted.
+The main form of communalism however was caste against caste and not Hindu versus Muslim.
+The non-caste Hindus of Malabar like the Tiyyas were organised against the Congress on the plea that the Congress was an organisation of caste Hindus, particularly Nayars.
+Demands of these backward or untouchable castes for special consideration with regard to educational facilities, sharing of Government jobs etc., were pushed to the foreground in place of the national demand of freedom from imperialism.
+The British administrators were even looked upon as friends of the backward and untouchable castes and sincerely anxious to protect them from the oppression of caste Hindus.
+The unity of castes and communities that had been brought about in the years of the antiimperialist upsurge was thus disrupted.

-This phenomenon was particularly strong in the states part of Kerala where there was no political movement of any sort.
-Malabar did have, at least nominally, a skeleton Congress organization which held its meetings and conferences, enrolled members and carried on other political activities, including participation in elections.
-(In the election both to the Madras and Central Legislatures, Congressmen contested as Swarajist candidates in the post-1921 years.)
-What is more, Congress committees also participated in the campaign for the enactment of tenancy legislation.
-The states part of Kerala did not have even this much of political activity, since the policy of the Congress continued to be one of non-interference in the internal affairs of Indian states.
-The result was that politics in the states revolved entirely around castes.
-Almost every election that took place in Travancore and Cochin was fought on the lines of which caste is to have its representatives in the legislature.
+This phenomenon was particularly to be noted in the States part of Kerala where there was no political movement of any sort.
+Malabar did have, at least nominally, a skeleton Congress organisation which held its meetings and conferences. enrolled members and carried on other political activities including participation in elections.
+(In the elections both to the Madras and Central Legislatures, Congressmen contested as Swaraiist candidates in the post-1921 years).
+What is more, Congress Committees also participated in the campaign for the enactment of Tenancy Legislation.
+The States part of Kerala did not have even this much of political activity since the policy of the Congress continued to be one of "non-interference in the internal affairs of Indian States".
+The result was that politics in the States revolved entirely around castes.
+Almost every election that took place in Travancore and

+Cochin was fought on the lines of which caste is to have its representatives in the Legislature.

-It is true that caste conflicts had taken place even in the pre-1921 years but the caste conflicts of those earlier years had the character of conflicts between the masses of slowly-awakening 'low-castes' and 'higher castes' that were opposing them.
-The conflicts of the post-1921 years, on the other hand, had the character of conflicts between the upper class elements of various castes for their respective shares in government jobs and other spoils of office.
-For example, there was the Nair-Ezhava conflict in Central Travancore in the year 1905 which had its origin in the hostility of certain aristocratic Nair families to the admission of Ezhavas into government schools.
-There was also the Nair-Pulaya conflict near Quilon in 1915 which had its origin in the hostility of the Nair gentry to the movement for dress reform among Pulaya women There was on the other hand, the Nair-Christian electoral conflict in Central Travancore in 1922 which had its origin in the competition between Nairs and Christians in the matter of starting a school.
+It is of course true that caste conflicts had taken place even in the pre-1921 years, but the caste conflicts of those earlier years had the character of conflicts between the masses of slowly awakening low-castes and the higher castes that were oppressing them.
+The conflicts of the post-1921 years, on the other hand, had the character of conflicts between the upper class elements of various castes for their respective shares in Government jobs and other spoils of office.
+For example, there was the Navar-Ezhava conflict in Central Travancore in the year 1905 which had its origin in the hostility of certain aristocratic Navar families to the admission of Ezhavas into Government schools.
+There was also the Navar-Pulava conflict near Quilon in 1915 which also had its origin in the hostility of the Navar gentry to the movement for dress reform among Pulava women.
+There was, on the other hand, the Navar-Christian electoral conflict in Central Travancore in 1922 which had its origin in the competition between Navars and Christians in the matter of starting a school.